 For sunbathing on the coast, the Lago Martianez is a reserve separated from the town by enclosure with a 'pay on entry' system.
 Visitors can enjoy the cool ambiance of constructed pools amid palm trees and bars while sunbathing, with the Atlantic waves going over the rocks between the complex and the sea.
-The public beach Playa Jardin highlights the grey black volcanic sand with similar coloured pebbles and stones at the edges, the area attracting the occasional busker or street artist near its promenades.
+The public beach Playa Jardin highlights the grey black volcanic sand with similar colored pebbles and stones at the edges, the area attracting the occasional busker or street artist near its promenades.

 Puerto de la Cruz Sardine Festival

 Places to Visit near Puerto de la Cruz